Adoor Bhasi

 K. Bhaskaran Nair (1 March 1929 – 29 March 1990), professionally credited by his stage name Adoor Bhasi, was an Indian actor and film director.
 He was mostly cast as a sidekick to protagonists, particularly Prem Nazir.
 His comedic roles were widely appreciated in Malayalam films of the 1950s, 1960s, 1970s and 1980s.
-Bhasi has also done leading and character roles.
+Bhasi also did leading and character roles.
 He directed three Malayalam films in the late 1970s.
 Bhasi is also known for his eloquent speeches in fluent English.
-He has won Kerala State Film Awards, including two Best Actor and one Second Best Actor.
+He won Kerala State Film Awards, including two Best Actor and one Second Best Actor.

 Early life

 Adoor Bhasi was born on 1 March 1929 in Peringanadu, Adoor, Travancore.
-His father, E. V. Krishna Pillai, was a renowned Malayalam humourist writer, dramatist, pioneering short story writer and essayist, a lawyer and a Member of the then Travancore Legislative Assembly (M.L.C.).
-His mother, Maheshwari Amma, was the youngest daughter of C. V. Raman Pillai, one among the greatest Malayalam novelists, being the first historical novelist in Malayalam and author of Marthanda Varma, Dharmaraja, Premamritham, and Ramarajabahadur, pioneering dramatist, journalist and social activist.
+His father, E. V. Krishna Pillai, was a renowned Malayalam humourist writer, dramatist, pioneering short story writer, essayist, lawyer and a Member of the then Travancore Legislative Assembly (MLC).
+His mother, Maheshwari Amma, was the youngest daughter of C. V. Raman Pillai, one of the major Malayalam novelists, being the first historical novelist in Malayalam and author of Marthanda Varma, Dharmaraja, Premamritham, and Ramarajabahadur, pioneering dramatist, journalist and social activist.

 Bhasi was the fourth of the seven children of his parents.
 His siblings (two sisters and four brothers) were (all late) K. Omana Amma, K. Ramachandran Nair alias Chandraji, Rajalakshmi Amma, K. Padmanabhan Nair, Sankaran Nair, who died young at the age of 18, and K. Krishnan Nair.

 His elder brother Chandraji became a film actor much before him.
 Chandraji entered the Film world of Bollywood and acted in a few Hindi films (Bimal Roy's Parineeta and Hrishikesh Mukherji's films) before moving over with his family to Madras to live with Adoor Bhasi.
 Chandraji was the manager of RK Studios owned by Raj Kapoor in Mumbai and has acted as villain in the popular Bollywood film Ashique alongside Raj Kapoor.
 Chandraji then acted in several Malayalam films like Chithram and became well known as an actor.
 His nephew, B. Harikumar, is a well-known novelist, satirist and actor in Malayalam and has acted in several TV serials and feature films.